 It’s easier to see this distinction with a different linking verb.
 Consider the difference between these two sentences:

-When nouns are adjectives and adjectives are nouns
+Nouns as adjectives and adjectives as nouns

-It works the other way too: Sometimes words that are normally adjectives shift into use as nouns.
-Many times this happens with adjectives used to denote a group of people, with the addition of the:
+It works the other way, too: Sometimes, words that are normally adjectives shift into use as nouns.
+Many times, this happens with adjectives used to denote a group of people, with the addition of the:

 Adjective usage advice

-We’ll end with a few words about adjectives and style.
-It’s one thing to know how to use an adjective; it’s another to know when using one is a good idea.
-Good writing is precise and concise.
-Sometimes you need an adjective to convey exactly what you mean.
+Sometimes, you need an adjective to convey precisely what you mean.
 It’s hard to describe a red sports car without the word red.
 But often, choosing the right noun eliminates the need to tack on an adjective.
 Is it a big house, or is it a mansion?
 A large crowd or a throng?
 A mixed-breed dog or a mutt?
-A dark night or just . . . night?
-Always aim to make every word count in your writing.
-If you need an adjective, use it.
-But if it’s not pulling its weight, delete it.
+A dark night or just night?

 Adjective FAQs